nix-community/nixd/nixd/tools/nixd/test/code-action/with-to-let/with-to-let-nested-triple.md

 }
 ```

-No "Convert with to let/inherit" action should be offered when cursor is
+No "Convert with to let/inherit" action should be offered for middle `with b`
-on the outer `with` of a nested chain.
+because its body contains another `with c`.

 ```
      CHECK:   "id": 2,